 The student will apply to the Clemson University Office of Admissions after completion of the second academic year at Converse.
-A student with grades no lower than "C" in all courses in the pre- engineering program, and a grade point average of at least 2.5/4.0, is assured of admission into the Clemson engineering program of her choice.
+A student with grades no lower than "C" in all course in the dual education program, and a cumulative grade point average of at least 2.7/4.0, is assured of admission into the Clemson engineering program of her choice.
 Students not meeting these requirements will be considered for admission under Clemson's general transfer student admissions standards.
 Prior to enrollment at Clemson, the student must be certified by the Converse College academic official as having satisfactorily completed the academic requirements of Converse as stated above.